carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 ![Render html output](../fig/03-render-html.png) <br>

+> ## Warning: Enable Pop-ups!
+> If using the Jupyter Hub RStudio set up, you may not see your preview until you enable pop-ups, since the webrowser of your choice may block pop-ups by default.
+{: .callout}

 > ## CHALLENGE 3.1 - Rendering the document in another format
 > Suppose you want this .qmd document to render as a word document.
 What options would you have?